egenerse/master-thesis/content/introduction.typ

   We replace legacy edge rendering with clean, straight, UML-compliant connectors that eliminate awkward diagonals and improve diagram readability.

 - *Artemis Integration*
-  We maintain compatibility with Artemis by preserving the original JSON schema and API endpoints, ensuring the new Apollon version can be used without changes to the LMS.
+  We aim to maintain a high level of compatibility with Artemis by preserving most API endpoints and aligning the new Apollon version closely with the original.
+While the JSON format has been updated, efforts were made to minimize integration friction and ensure a smooth transition within the LMS.

 === Enhance Accessibility for Web and Mobile Users